AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 ### Image recommendations

-You can use the AI Assistant to optimize and improve your assets and ensure a more user-friendly experience.
-The following steps describe the task sequence for using the AI Assistant to enhance the image content of the email:
+You can use AI Assistant to optimize and improve your assets and ensure a more user-friendly experience.
+The following steps describe the task sequence for using AI Assistant to enhance the image content of the email:

 1. In the email designer, access the AI Assistant menu by clicking the icon ( ![AI Assistant menu toggle](../assets/button-ai-assistant.png){width="30" zoomable="no"} ) at the right.